Study-Scape/StudyScape/reports/StudyScape-20250305.md

 - Julie: Finish final release with everyone, and make sure there are no bugs.
 - Michael: Finish final release.
 Flesh out the map.
 - Brandon: Finish final realease.
 Add more styling to markers.
+- Dawn: Finish final release with added functionality and better readability for user and dev guides